DOCtorActoAntohich/aos2-save-editor/README.md

 - I wanted to cook a non-useless Rust project.
 - Always wanted to make some TUI app cos `nvim` is cute and inspiring.

-## How to contribute
+## Issues

+A few problems to maybe solve in the future.

+- I haven't tested if it works on Linux.
-I haven't been able to figure out all the fields in the savefile.
+- I haven't been able to figure out all the fields in the savefile.
   [`easydiff`](./crates/easydiff/) crate in this workspace can help with that.

-Simply leave an issue or open the PR if you have something to add.